cysec-notes/cybersecurity-journey/Google_Cybersecurity_Professional_Certificate/Tools of the Trade: Linux and SQL/module_3.md

 1. **man**. man displays information on other commands and how they work.
 2. **whatis** displays a description of a command on a single line.
 3. **apropos** searches the manual page descriptions for a specified string.

+#### Personal Reflection
+In this module, I learn hhow to use linux commands for navigating, viewing contents, change or add permissions and ownership, modify, delete, and helping resources.

 ## Next Steps
 Continue Course 1 Module 2